oqolarte/oblong/content/project/site.md

 This site, then, is my digital garden.
 Expect that things will be corrected, deleted, edited, fed, *grown*, depending on any number of factors, including the current state of things.
-People change (they need to, lest they stagnate), and every fiber of their being changes with them, literally.
+People change---they need to, lest they stagnate---and every fiber of their being changes with them, literally.

 ### Public Repository of Independent Research

 Speaking of ideas, I will use this site as a publishing platform of the results of my research, if any at all.
+Research, in this context, will be very different from that within academia.
-I am going the more "progressive" route of bypassing the traditional way to PhD.
+This "progressive" route bypasses the traditional way to earn a post-graduate degree.
 After reading [Nadia Eghbal](https://nadiaeghbal.com)'s post, "[Reimagining the PhD](https://nadiaeghbal.com/phd)," I'm now more inclined to do this.

 I can't also imagine spending at least three years getting a master's degree, holding on to the fact that it's "necessary" to further my career.